Recent Blog Articles

 - Repeat the above steps but substitute different emotions for sadness: fear, anger, joy.

-Increasing your awareness of these bodily sensations is fundamental to becoming more emotionally intelligent.
+Increasing your awareness of these bodily sensations is key to becoming more emotionally intelligent.
 When we examine our emotions carefully, we see that they consist of a bodily sensation accompanied by a thought, an image, or both.
 The more clearly we can recognize emotions in our bodies, the more clearly we know when a feeling is arising within us.

-Sensations can serve as an "early warning signal" for problematic or negative emotions that you might not want to act on automatically.
+Sensations can serve as an "early warning signal" for problematic or nega¬tive emotions that you might not want to act on automatically.
 For instance, imagine your spouse or partner says something that upsets you in front of your close friends.
 Take a moment to feel the sensations of anger in your body, but don't react or say anything right away.
 Wait a few moments until you can think clearly before responding.

 Another helpful practice is to keep a journal, taking special care to write down how specific events or personal interactions you had during the day made you feel.
 Talking with trusted friends, family members, or a therapist can also help you explore your emotions.

-Image: FG Trade/Getty Images
+Image: © FG Trade/Getty Images

 Disclaimer: